We are in…

 20-22August Piriac Sur Mer .
 Staying a bit longer than expected in Arzal due to poor weather, we finally made it out.
 Two and a half months late, but better late than never.
 Persistent F6 winds on 22nd and overnight built a large swell so we stayed put and paid for a night!

 13-19 August.
 Arzal.
-3rd time luck and we finally made it on the day the UK government announced quarantine restrictions starting early Saturday.
+3rd time lucky and we finally made it on the day the UK government announced quarantine restrictions starting early Saturday.
 Crazy or what.

 Just one month short of a year since we last were on board.